hcc100/database/README.md

     var date = Date()
     var newDate = Date()
     var finll = HashMap<String, String>()

 }

+note:
-note: "id" column is not admit, because this string is occupied by the manager DBA:table-> table name which manager create table used is class simple name by default, you could specify table name by this value
+"id" column is not admit, because this string is occupied by the manager

+DBA:
-     row -> specify the column name, use the property name by default isColumn -> specify the property is or not a column in the table ,true is default isInherit -> specify the table is or not inherit from their parent, false is default primariKey -> default is false, every bean must specify a primary key
+	table-> table name which manager create table used is class simple name by default, you could specify table name by this value row -> specify the column name, use the property name by default isColumn -> specify the property is or not a column in the table ,true is default isInherit -> specify the table is or not inherit from their parent, false is default primariKey -> default is false, every bean must specify a primary key

 5, create dao

 interface VesDao {

     @DBQuery(tableClazz = Ves::class, selectionArr = [Q(express = "i = ?")])
     fun queryAll(@Q(isArgArr = true)result: Array<String>? = null): io.reactivex.Observable<Array<Ves>>
 }